 Context of “Das Kunstseidene Mädchen”

 “Das Kunstseidene Mädchen”, translated into English as The Artificial Silk Girl, is considered a classic of Weimar literature.
-It follows its lower-middle-class protagonist Doris who is seeking seeks a more glamourous lifestyle, reinventing herself as a woman of sophistication and allure.
+It follows its lower-middle-class protagonist Doris who seeks a more glamourous lifestyle, reinventing herself as a woman of sophistication and allure.
 The novel is set in the chaos of contemporary Berlin, addressing relevant socio-political issues from the time, such as economic stability, Nazism, and a rapidly changing society.
 Since its rediscovery, the novel has been described as engaging with themes of a disillusionment with consumerism, not unlike similar American literature at the time, and a ‘disenchantment with modernization that characterized the final years of the Weimar Republic.’
-Naturally, we can deduct deduce why these critiques on Nazi society and modernization could have led to the restrictions on her publishing.
-However, Keun and particularly “Das Kunstseidene Mädchen”, although her other novels addressed similar themes, was instrumental in started starting conversations about the concept of the ‘New Woman’, challenging literary, and non-fictional, preconceptions about women.
-For example, she heavily criticizes, through her protagonists such as Doris, the ‘notion of consumer culture of empowering for women’, simultaneously exposing how the illusion of women’s liberation was not being achieved through chaining her identity to mass culture.
+Naturally, we can deduce why these critiques on Nazi society and modernization could have led to the restrictions on her publishing.
+However, Keun and particularly “Das Kunstseidene Mädchen”, although her other novels addressed similar themes, was instrumental in starting conversations about the concept of the ‘New Woman’, challenging literary, and non-fictional, preconceptions about women.
+For example, she heavily criticizes, through protagonists such as Doris, the ‘notion of consumer culture of empowering for women’, simultaneously exposing how the illusion of women’s liberation was not being achieved through chaining her identity to mass culture.

 Contemporary Reviews of the Novel

 As mentioned above, Keun’s first two novels experienced immediate successes, with many readers enjoying her sense of humour and appreciating the subject matter.
-For example, in one magazine, Der Querschnitt, published in July 1932, a review claimed that Keun was the first female German humourist (‘was es noch niemals gegeben hat: eine deutsche Humoristin’) whilst another asserted that her novels should be read everywhere (‘Irmgard Keun sollte nicht nur also Dichterin, sollte auch als Frau und mMensch überall gelesen, überall verstanden werden’).
-Another newspaper review, from Sherl’s Magazin, describes Keun’s novel as ‘the novel of the young’ (‘das Buch aller jungen Menschen) and engages with the more modern analyses of the issues of materialism, saying ‘not everything that is gold, shines’ (nicht alles Gold ist, was glänszt).
+For example, in one magazine, Der Querschnitt, published in July 1932, a review claimed that Keun was the first female German humourist (‘was es noch niemals gegeben hat: eine deutsche Humoristin’) whilst another asserted that her novels should be read everywhere (‘Irmgard Keun sollte nicht nur als Dichterin, sollte auch als Frau und Mensch überall gelesen, überall verstanden werden’).
+Another newspaper review, from Sherl’s Magazin, describes Keun’s novel as ‘the novel of the young’ (‘das Buch aller jungen Menschen’) and engages with the more modern analyses of the issues of materialism, saying ‘not everything that is gold, shines’ (‘nicht alles Gold ist, was glänzt’).
 Some criticisms of the time seem to take issue only with her narrative style, with one Carlotine arguing that she only wishes that the novel was a little less ‘uniform’ (uneinheitlich) and a little too brash, wanting her writing to be a ‘bit quieter’ (etwas leiser).
 However, it appears that, at least in Weimar Berlin, Keun mostly met with much literary success indeed.

 Publication History